 It is not the case that a set number of signs mean definitively that a child or young person is a victim of sexual exploitation.
 The more signs, however, the greater the risk of sexual exploitation.

 Vulnerable children and young people

-Research and practice shows certain groups of children and young people are at higher risk of being sexually exploited through street grooming.
+Certain groups of children and young people are at higher risk of being sexually exploited through street grooming.
 Those particularly at risk include:

 - missing, runaway or homeless children